tasket/wyng-backup/README.md

 ### Introduction

 Wyng is able to deliver faster incremental backups for logical volumes and disk images.
-It accesses volume *metadata* (instead of re-scanning data for each backup) to instantly find which *data* has changed since the last backup.
+It accesses *copy-on-write* metadata (instead of comparing all data for each backup) to instantly find changes since the last backup.
-Combined with the efficient maintenance functions of its archive format, it can also prune older backups from the archive very quickly.
-This means you only ever have to do a full backup once and can send quick incremental backups to the same archive indefinitely and frequently.
+Combined with its efficient archive format, Wyng can also very quickly reclaim space from older backup sessions.

 Having nearly instantaneous access to volume changes and a nimble archival format enables backing up even terabyte-sized volumes multiple times per hour with little